Michelle Bovee, Writer

 Pikria Saliashvili, Writer

 Pikria currently works in Washington, DC.
-She is interested in exploring the interplay between disparate sectors, including energy, economics, and transnational security.
-She holds a M.A. in international affairs from the George Washington University.
+She is interested in exploring the interplay between disparate sectors, including tech, economics, transatlantic relations, and international security, among others.
+Her writing has appeared in Foreign Policy, War on the Rocks, Small Wars Journal and the International Affairs Review.
+She holds an MA in International Affairs from the George Washington University.
 You can connect with her on Twitter @PikriaSa.